 Shelton Capital Management serves as the investment advisor to the Fund.
-Stephen C. Rogers has been the Fund's portfolio manager since 2003.
+The Fund is managed by a team consisting of Stephen C. Rogers and Anthony Jacoby who have been the Fund's portfolio managers since 2003, and 2022, respectively.

-For important information about purchase and sale of Fund shares, tax information, and payments to financial intermediaries please turn to the "Summary of Other Important Information About Fund Shares" section on page 21 of this prospectus.
+For important information about purchase and sale of Fund shares, tax information, and payments to financial intermediaries please turn to the "Summary of Other Important Information About Fund Shares" section on page 26 of this prospectus.

-SHELTON CORE VALUE FUND Ticker Symbols: EQTIX and EQTKX
+SHELTON EQUITY INCOME FUND Ticker Symbols: EQTIX and EQTKX